jcmcnch/MGPrimerEval/README.md

 Known issues:

 * If you are running into issues with DAG generation (read [snakemake documentation](https://snakemake.readthedocs.io/en/stable/) if you want to know what a DAG is) taking a long time, especially if you have a *lot* of samples, you might need to subset your workflow.
-This may be fixed in newer versions of snakemake, but was an issue for me about a year ago.
-You can find some examples of how to do so in the `runscripts` folder.
+You can do this manually (some examples of how to do so are found in the `runscripts` folder), or use a [new batch mode](https://snakemake.readthedocs.io/en/stable/executing/cli.html#dealing-with-very-large-workflows) built into the latest versions of snakemake (not implemented in this workflow).
 * bbmap/bbsplit steps sometimes can hang under situations of high RAM use.
 In this case, just CTRL-C and restart your workflow.

 A visual demonstration of the compute module: